Memento Project

-Memento is a United States National Digital Information Infrastructure and Preservation Program (NDIIPP)–funded project aimed at making Web-archived content more readily discoverable and accessible to the public.
+Memento was a United States National Digital Information Infrastructure and Preservation Program (NDIIPP)–funded project aimed at making Web-archived content more readily discoverable and accessible to the public.
+It was shut down on 5 September 2025.

 Technical description

-Memento is defined in RFC 7089 as an implementation of the time dimension of content negotiation, as defined by Tim Berners Lee in 1996.
-HTTP accomplishes negotiation of content via headers.
-The table below shows the different headers available for HTTP that allow clients and servers to find the content that the user desires.
+Memento is defined in RFC 7089 as an implementation of the time dimension of content negotiation.
+HTTP accomplishes negotiation of content via a variety of headers that allow clients and servers to find content that the user desires.